Noble-Lab/lda_matrix_prior/README.md

-# LDA Vignette

-**Authors: Alan Min**
+# Vignette for using a matrix prior with latent Dirichlet allocation

-In this vignette, we describe how to use the matrix prior from the paper, "Matrix prior for data transfer between single cell data types in latent Dirichlet allocation (2022)."
-This is a novel prior that was designed for use with the latent Dirichlet allocation (LDA) topic modeling method (Blei *et al*, 2003).
+In this vignette, we describe how to generate and apply a matrix prior for latent Dirichlet allocation, as reported in the paper:

+`Alan Min, Timothy J Durham, Louis Gevirtzman, and William S Noble.
+Matrix prior for data transfer between single cell data types in latent dirichlet allocation. bioRxiv, pages 2022–11, 2022.`

+We adapt some of the documentation originally from Louis Gevirtzman.
 The prior aims to incorporate information from a large reference dataset into the analysis of a target dataset.
 We start with installation of the code, which is packaged in Java and available as a command line tool.
 We then describe how to apply the method to a small example data set, modified from Ma *et al*, 2020.
 Finally, we visualize the results.

 ## Installation

 The code for the matrix prior is available at https://github.com/gevirl/LDA.

-This program is a java application that is a NetBeans-8.1 project.
-It can be run without opening the project in Netbeans by using the dist.zip file distribution.
+This program is a java application that can be run using the dist.zip file distribution.
 This zip file includes the jar file and required libraries.

 1. Clone the GitHub repository